Skewwl/reading-notes/class-03.md

 - What data types can you store inside of an Array?

+  All data types can be stored inside of an array.

 - Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why? const people = [['pete', 32, 'librarian', null], ['Smith', 40, 'accountant', 'fishing:hiking:rock_climbing'], ['bill', null, 'artist', null]];

+  Yes this is a valid array.
+Many of the values nested inside of it were typed incorrectly hence they will output as undefined.
+We can access the values by using people[#].

 - List five shorthand operators for assignment in javascript and describe what they do.

+  - x += y This will add the value of y to x.
+  - x -= y This will subtract the value of y to x.
+  - x %= y This will add the remainder value of expression y to x.
+  - x *= y This will multiply the value of y to x.
+  - x /= y This will divide the value of y into x.

 - Read the code below and evaluate the last expression and explain what the result would be and why. let a = 10;